 John Wayne Snuck An Emotional Tribute Into The Searchers' Final Scene

 Celebrity culture has been around since the advent of film.
 The stars of the silver screen become our heroes, and sometimes they transcend to become almost mythical heroes.
 John Wayne is one of those actors, a name that instantly floods your mind with specific images and characters.
-Wayne would become synonymous with the Western genre during Hollywood's classical film period and defined masculinity through memorable roles such as Rooster Cogburn in "True Grit," Sheriff John T. Chance in "Rio Bravo," and Lt.
-Colonel Benjamin Vandervoort in "The Longest Day."
+Wayne would become synonymous with the Western genre during Hollywood's classical film period and defined masculinity through memorable roles such as Rooster Cogburn in "True Grit," Sheriff John T. Chance in "Rio Bravo," and J.B.
+Books in "The Shootist."

 It was beautiful in its simplicity, like the scene it occurred in.
 But the gesture was a nod to much more than Carey himself.

-Before Ford's relationship with John Wayne, there was Harry Carey.
+Before John Ford's relationship with John Wayne, there was Harry Carey.
 To put it in a modern context, it was like Martin Scorsese collaborating with Robert De Niro before his work with Leonardo DiCaprio.
-According to Mostly Westerns, the pair collaborated on more than two dozen films, and Ford said that he learned a lot about the industry with Carey as his tutor.
-It was during these early days of the Western where Carey would develop his iconic arm pose where he grabs his right arm with his left hand at the elbow.
+The pair collaborated on more than two dozen films, and Ford said that he learned a lot about the industry with Carey as his tutor.
+It was during these early days of the Western where Carey would develop his iconic arm pose where he grabbed his right arm with his left hand at the elbow.
 The gesture would permeate throughout Ford's films by other actors.

 "Joseph McBride referred to Wayne's spontaneous, profound re-creation in 'The Searchers' as 'one of the most resonant gestures in the entire body of Ford's work, a gesture movingly encapsulating whole lifetimes of shared tradition.'"